Maintain Clearance around Electrical Equipment

 Don't Post on Poles!

 It's a safety hazard to post signs on poles.
-Keep utility poles free of tacks, nails, signs, balloons and other debris, which can tear lineworkers’ protective clothing, increasing their risk of electric shock, other serious injuries or death.
+Keep utility poles free of tacks, nails, signs, balloons and other debris which can tear lineworkers’ protective clothing and increase their risk of electrocution, serious injuries or death.

-Know your surroundings - look up and watch out while picking fruits or pruning trees if they're close to the utility lines.
-Keep ladders, antennas, tools, shovels, brooms, and other equipment more than 10 feet away from powerlines to prevent being shocked or death!
+Know your surroundings - look up and watch out while picking fruit or pruning trees if they're close to lines.
+Keep ladders, antennas, tools, shovels, brooms and other equipment 20-30 feet away from lines to prevent being shocked, seriously injured or killed.
+Always hire a certified tree trimmer for branches near lines.

 Plant responsibly - about half of our outages are caused by trees on the lines.
-If you're planting trees be aware of overhead lines that trees could grow into and cause outages.
+Before planting trees, the Hawaiʻi One Call Center can help you avoid both overhead and underground utility lines.
+Call 811 or 866-423-7287.

-Please respect our linemen and keep a safe distance while they're working and don't cross or move any barriers or cones they put out.
-These barriers are meant to keep you and them safe!
+Please respect our linemen and keep a safe distance while they're working.
+Don't cross or move any barriers or cones they put out.
+These barriers are meant to keep them and you safe!

-When approaching utility workers on the side of the road, move over and slow down.
+When passing utility workers on the side of the road, give them space and slow down.